omgmoiof/rshell/README.md

 ![uml](https://cloud.githubusercontent.com/assets/23230349/25933635/286c87ca-35cd-11e7-85ea-9c5d6e026796.png)

 We ended up not using everything on the UML diagram.
-We did not use double command and comments.
+We did not use double command and comment.
 We renamed execute to main.

 # Known rshell bugs